-We want our users to be able to easily locate the different rain gear options we offer.
+We want our users to be able to quickly locate the different rain gear options we offer.
 Here is a list of MCR Safety's rainwear lineup:

 Let's explore each of these.

-The longer-length material found in this type of rain gear keeps workers dry without wearing a full rain suit.
+The longer-length material in this rain gear keeps workers dry without wearing a full rain suit.
 We carry a variety of coats in different materials, including neoprene, PU, and PVC.

 Rider coats are a popular option in the oil and gas industry.

-The most common style of raincoat is the 49" coat with a detachable hood.
-This garment length protects below the knee area and generally eliminates the need for protective pants.
-Other coats include offerings with an attached hood, no hood, or an extended 60" version.
+The most common raincoat style is the 49" coat with a detachable hood.
+This extended length protects the knee area.
+Generally, it eliminates the need for protective pants.
+Other coats include an attached hood, no hood, or an extended 60" version.

 Whenever you need additional protection over the legs, you'll choose a coat over the category we discuss next.

 What is a rainwear jacket?
-Like the top-selling 200C shown above, rain jackets are intended to keep water off the wearer's top portion.
-Those that feature a full polymer coating on the outside are considered waterproof, whereas some are only water-resistant, like the insulated styles we discuss next.
+Like the top-selling 200C above, rain jackets keep water off the wearer's top portion.
+Those with a full polymer coating on the outside are waterproof, whereas some are water-resistant, like the insulated styles we discuss next.

-MCR Safety's rain jackets are approximately 30" long and, on average, come to just below the waist.
-Many jacket styles are available, including detachable hoods or attached hoods, keeping your head protected from falling rain.
+MCR Safety's rain jackets are approximately 30" long and, on average, come just below the waist.
+Many jacket styles are available, including detachable or attached hoods, protecting your head from falling rain.
 A part number that ends in "J" reflects a detachable hood on our rain gear guide, and a "JH" reflects an attached hood.

 REQUEST A DISTRIBUTOR QUOTE